tdwg/rs.tdwg.org/process/process-vocabulary.md

 3. Place the hand-generated CSV files in some subdirectory of the `process` directory of the repository.
 There are existing directories called `ac-revisions` for Audiovisual Core and `dwc-revisions` for Darwin Core.
 There are [example spreadsheets](https://github.com/tdwg/rs.tdwg.org/tree/master/process/example-spreadsheets) that can be used as an example.
 For more information, see the [instructions for creating a vocabulary](https://github.com/tdwg/rs.tdwg.org/blob/master/process/create-vocabulary.md#user-content-3-details-and-examples).
 NOTE: when updating terms in an existing vocabulary, it is best to copy cells from the existing primary metadata CSV file (the one that shares the name of the directory) to avoid typographical errors that would result in unwanted changes to the term metadata.
 4. Open the `config.yaml` file in a text editor.
 The existing file will have values from previous updates, which you can edit and use as a template.
 5. Enter the general configuration settings and settings for each of the namespaces to be updated.
 There are detailed comments in the YAML file to guide you.
 You can also look in recent existing revisions files for examples if you are unsure about how to edit the file.

-!!

-6. For changes to existing vocabularies or standards, the vocabulary or standards-level metadata will be taken from the previous version.
-If this is a new vocabulary, edit the appropriate files in the `process/files_for_new` directory of the repository.
-See the details below.
+6. The `vocab.yaml` file contains metadata about the vocabulary and standard that include the term changes.
+For changes to existing vocabularies, this file will not need to be changed.
+However, if changes are made to metadata fields in this file, such as the label or description, those changes will be reflected in the metadata for the vocabulary and standard.
+If a new vocabulary (or standard) is being created, an existing `vocab.yaml` file will need to be edited to reflect the new vocabulary (or standard).
 7. Before running the script, make a commit that you can go back to if things don't go as anticipated.
 Run the script.
 8. After running the script, carefully examine the diffs for the changed files to make sure that they make sense.
 This can easily be done using the GitHub Desktop client.
 If something did not go as planned, discard the changes to go back to the previous commit.
 If really bad things happen and you want to start over, commit the changes, then delete the branch you created.
 9. When term changes have been ratified, the ratification decision needs to be recorded.
 First, create a new decision IRI in the [decisions.csv](https://github.com/tdwg/rs.tdwg.org/blob/master/decisions/decisions.csv) table.
 Then add this decision local name along with the term IRI of every changed term into the [decision-links.csv](https://github.com/tdwg/rs.tdwg.org/blob/master/decisions/decisions-links.csv) file.
 NOTE: this needs to be done before the next step in order for the decision to be included in the metadata for the term in the human-readable document.
 In the case where ratification has occurred and this step is done, the branch will have to be merged into the master in order for the changed to be picked up in the next step.